rutvikk99/synapse/demos/module5/README.md

 # Run interactive queries using Azure Synapse SQL Serverless

+In this demo, we show how Synapse Analytics enables you to use Synapse SQL Serverless (SQL On-demand) to query data stored in the data lake, as well as an external data source.
+We also cover security and how to control access to the files through RBAC and ACLs applied to the ADLS Gen2 data store.
+The following table of contents describes and links to the elements of the demo:

 - [Run interactive queries using Azure Synapse SQL Serverless](#run-interactive-queries-using-azure-synapse-sql-serverless)
   - [Demo requirements](#demo-requirements)
   - [Querying a Data Lake Store using SQL Serverless in Azure Synapse Analytics](#querying-a-data-lake-store-using-sql-serverless-in-azure-synapse-analytics)